emildalalyan/Free64-Sharp/README.md

 ### Donate
 :credit_card: If someone wants to **support** *me* or *my project* with *money*, then the link to *DonationAlerts* is [**here**](https://donationalerts.com/r/emildalalyan)

+## Plans on a Future
+  - To write C# Version of Free64 at least with the same functionality as the [PHP Version](http://github.com/emil0911/free64).
+  - To write Android Version (in Java) - Yes, you don't disheard, Android Version!